kubedb/docs/docs/guides/kafka/concepts/kafka.md

 ```

 Secrets provided by users are not managed by KubeDB, and therefore, won't be modified or garbage collected by the KubeDB operator (version 0.13.0 and higher).

+### spec.configSecret

+`spec.configSecret` is an optional field that points to a Secret used to hold custom Kafka configuration.
+If not set, KubeDB operator will use default configuration for Kafka.

 ### spec.topology